Drontitan/Weatherapp/README.md

 # WeatherApp
-# with the use of wwether APIS and full express and nodejs
+*with the use of weather APIS and full express and nodejs*